apache/allura/Allura/docs/platform_tour.rst

 - Tool administration

 Tools, on the other hand, provide the actual user interface and logic to manipulate forge artifacts.
-Some of the tools currently impemented include:
+Some of the tools currently implemented include:

 admin
   This tool is installed in all projects, and allows the administration of the